yuhang2685/LeetCode-NoteBook-Python3/README.md

 the cookbook focus on the strategies for spending your time wisely to improve your ability.

 ## Map
-Analysis-Solutions, Algorithms and Data-structures are "nodes".
+Topics "Analysis-Solutions", "Algorithms" and "Data-structures" are "nodes".
-We find connections between them which improve your ability dramatically.
+We will find their connections which will improve your ability dramatically.
-With time passing, you should have a virtual map for the book contents in your brain.
+With time passing, you should have a virtual map for those contents in your brain.

 ## Schedule
 One month on "Easy-Medium" questions.
-You do not have to go through all of them one by one, because many of them are similar. (see what questins to work with) They provide you the chance for understanding concepts, properties and skills as your building blocks, and the chance for practice with them.
+You do not have to go through all of them one by one, because many of them are not worth spending the same amount of efforts.
+(See [Tips](#tips)) They provide you the chance for understanding concepts, properties and skills as your building blocks, and also the chance for practice with them.

 Then one "Medium-Hard" problem per day.
 They are essential parts of LeetCode and Tech interviews.